Buying a safe pram or stroller: tips

 If you’re buying a new pram or stroller, the first thing is to check that it meets the mandatory Australian Standard AS/NZS 2088.
 Look for the Australian Standards label might be on the pram or stroller.
 Or you can check with the manufacturer or retailer.

-Here are more tips to help you make sure you’re buying a safe pram or stroller for your baby:
+Here are more tips to help you make sure you’re buying a safe pram or stroller: